top of page

 other off-hours?

 For CIRs, you may be asked occasionally to work weekends for events.
 When this happens, you will be offered 代休/振替, where you can take a day off during the week to compensate.
-Each CO has their own system and rules surrounding this so best to learn the rules from your CO as soon as possible.
+Each CO has their own system and rules surrounding this, so it's best to learn the rules from your CO as soon as possible.

 What will happen if I break contract and go home early?

-What will certainly happen is you will lose your complimentary return ticket home.
+First, you will lose your complimentary return ticket home.

 If your situation does require you to break contract, please feel free to reach out to the PAs to assist you in the process.